Almond oil | Coconut oil | Grape seed | Olive oil | Rosehip oil

 Read more about Weleda’s massage oil

 Down Below by the Natural Birthing Company is made from the purest plant oils.
-You won’t find any added-in essential oils or fragrances that could irritate your skin.
+The company claims there are no added-in essential oils or fragrances that could irritate your skin.

-Down Below massage oil is allergy free and has been made purposefully for perineum massage.
-Important ingredients include rosehip oil, calendula oil, apricot kernel oil, evening primrose oil and sunflower seed oil, all bringing elasticity to the skin and promoting healing and repair.
+The massage oil is allergy free and has been made purposefully for perineum massage.
+The main ingredients include rosehip oil, calendula oil, apricot kernel oil, evening primrose oil and sunflower seed oil, all bringing elasticity to the skin and promoting healing and repair.

 Read more about Down Below